The Three University Missions Ranking: Rankings

 The 2017 pilot ranking comprised 200 universities from 39 countries, including 13 Russian universities.
 The most widely represented nations in the ranking were universities in the United States, the UK, and China, with 41, 18, and 14 universities in the top 200, respectively.

 The 2018 ranking represented 333 universities from 53 countries, including 17 Russian universities.
-In the top 333 of the ranking’s second issue were 61 universities from the USA, followed by 29 British and 25 GermanyGerman universities.
+In the top 333 of the ranking’s second issue were 61 universities from the USA, followed by 29 British and 25 German universities.

 The 2019 ranking table featured 1,200 universities from 79 countries.

 The fourth issue (2020) listed 1,500 higher education institutions from 97 countries.
 The US, China and Russia were the most represented countries with 200, 122, and 101 institutions in the ranking, respectively.

 The fifth issue included 1,650 higher education institutions from 97 countries and territories.
-Harvard and MIT topped the ranking in 2021, same as last year.
-The University of Tokyo demonstrated best results among Asian universities (rank 12).
-The best university in Australia and Oceania was the University of Melbourne (rank 40), in Latin America — the National Autonomous University of Mexico (rank 117).
-The University of Cape Town scored highest among African universities (rank 161).

 The sixth edition of MosIUR (2022) included a record high of 1,800 universities from 103 countries.
-Russia was represented with 146 universities; Lomonosov Moscow State University, Saint Petersburg State University and Moscow Institute of Physics and Technology were among the top 50.
+Russia was represented by 146 universities.
+Lomonosov Moscow State University, Saint-Petersburg State University and Moscow Institute of Physics and Technology were among 50 world best universities.

+In 2023 the Three University Missions Ranking included 2000 universities from 112 countries.
+Russia along with the USA and China preserved its top-3 leadership in representation status.
+Meanwhile in 2023, for the first time in this ranking history, Asia surpassed Europe in number of participants in the list of world best universities.